Drysen1/MasterDetail_Demo/README.md

 # MasterDetail_Demo
-This is a quick demo on how to use MasterDetailPage.

 This is a quick demo on how to use MasterDetailPage and how to change colour of Menu-burger on android.

 In Android Project:  Resources/Values/styles.xml add following lines: